mmistakes/made-mistakes-jekyll/src/_posts/projects/2014-07-26-diy-ambilight-without-pc.md

 title: "DIY Ambilight without a pc"
 excerpt: "DIY Ambilight that does not have to be attached to a PC"
 image:
-  path: &image "/assets/images/diy-ambilight-without-pc-effect.jpg"
+  path: &image "/assets/images/feature/diy-ambilight-without-pc-effect.jpg"
   feature: *image
-  thumbnail: "/assets/images/diy-ambilight-without-pc-effect.jpg"
+  thumbnail: "/assets/images/feature/diy-ambilight-without-pc-effect-th.jpg"
-  teaser: "/assets/images/diy-ambilight-without-pc-effect.jpg"
+  teaser: "/assets/images/feature/diy-ambilight-without-pc-effect.jpg"
 tags: [OpenBeam, Ambilight]
 comments: true
+comments_locked: false
+published: true
 last_modified_at: 2014-07-26T22:24:00-04:00
 ---
 Ever wished you had Philips Ambilight for your tv or monitor?
 Well, make it yourself and save a buck or two!
 This post uses the ambi-tv system to create an Ambilight clone.